SNTag/.dotfiles/emacs-26.2/readme.md

 ## Requires

-- konsole (see Borg-Collective/SNTag-quirks-and-twerks.el, defun open-terminal-in-workdir)
+- xfce4 or konsole (see Borg-Collective/SNTag-quirks-and-twerks.el, defun open-terminal-in-workdir) **NOTE** possible complications from using both.
 - multi-term installed from git to ~/.emacs/site-elisp/
 - aweshell installed from git to ~/.emacs/site-elisp/